l0wgear/manga-ocr/README.md

   -i, --image <IMAGE>
           Path to the image file to process.
 Required when --mode is 'file'.

   --mode <MODE>
       The operating mode.
       - file: Process a single image file.
       - clipboard: Watch the clipboard for new images.
       [default: clipboard]
       [possible values: file, clipboard]

+  --refresh-timeout <REFRESH_TIMEOUT>
+          The timeout in seconds for refreshing the clipboard.
+Only applicable when --mode is 'clipboard'.
+          [default: 1]

   -h, --help
           Print help